Serge Silberman

-Serge Silberman (1 May 1917 – 22 July 2003) was a French film producer.
+Serge Silberman (1 May 1917 – 22 July 2003) was a French film producer known for his collaborations with several major European and Japanese filmmakers, including Luis Buñuel, Akira Kurosawa, Jean-Pierre Melville, René Clément, Jacques Becker, and Nagisa Oshima.

 Early life

-Silberman was born in Łódź, then a part of the Regency Kingdom of Poland in a Jewish family.
+Silberman was born in Łódź, then a part of the Regency Kingdom of Poland, to a Jewish family.

 During World War II, Silberman survived Nazi concentration camps and eventually settled in Paris.

 Career

 One of his first works as a film producer was Jean-Pierre Melville's 1955 film Bob the Gambler, a precursor to the French New Wave movement.

 Silberman's most notable collaborations were with the surrealist film director Luis Buñuel.
 The pair, along with screenwriter Jean-Claude Carrière, who Silberman introduced to Buñuel, worked together on a number of films, starting with the 1964 film Diary of a Chambermaid.
 Silberman produced most of Buñuel's late films, including the Academy Award winner The Discreet Charm of the Bourgeoisie in 1972 and the director's last film That Obscure Object of Desire in 1977.

 Silberman founded his own production company, Greenwich Film Productions, in 1966.
 The company was responsible for the production of over 15 films.
 In 1981, Silberman produced his most financially successful film, Jean-Jacques Beineix's Diva.
 The film was not well received in the country of its origin, France, but became a box-office hit abroad.
 The money gained from the movie enabled Silberman to provide funding for Akira Kurosawa's ambitious 1985 film Ran, which at the time of its making was the most expensive Japanese film ever.

 Silberman was awarded an honorary César Award in 1988.